Times in Tapestry

 © Grayson Perry Courtesy the artist and Victoria Miro

-Goshka Macuga, Of what is, that it is, of what is not, that is not II, 2012.
+Goshka MACUGA Of what is, that it is; of what is not, that it is not 1 2012.
+Ausstellung photo “Le monde comme il va”, Bourse de Commerce, Paris, February – September 2024.

 Grayson Perry, The Upper Class at Bay from The Vanity of Small Differences series, 2012.